Knowledge Hub

 Granting of the patent licence

 Once the terms of the agreement have been settled and set out in your term sheet, they need to be translated into a contract with all the ancillary stuff that makes a contract work but which you don't deal with at the negotiating stage.
-As well as making sure that the agreement complies with competition rules, if they apply, attention has to be given to the "boilerplate" clauses that ensure it works.
+As well as making sure that the agreement complies with competition rules, if they apply, attention has to be given to the 'boilerplate' clauses that ensure it works.
 It's likely to be a big document, but there is quite a lot of detail that needs to be included.

 Alternatives patent licensing

 Patents don't earn money by themselves.
 Someone has to work the inventions protected by the patents, making and selling products.
 If you can't, or don't want to, do it yourself, you need to find some other way to get those products on the market - which is the aim of granting a licence.
 There are other possibilities: you can sell your patent to another enterprise and let them worry about exploiting it, making sure that they pay you for the privilege - whether that's a lump sum at the outset or periodic payments while the patent remains in force, or both.
 You can also start a joint venture with one or more others who bring different things to the party - manufacturing and marketing expertise, for example, to complement your inventiveness.
-But the heart of a joint venture arrangement is a licence of the patents, so what we have said above still holds true.

-A final possibility might be to use your patent as security and raise a loan on it, but unless it's already proving itself in the market - that is, someone is making the products and people are buying them - lenders aren't likely to be very interested, so this possibility is ancillary to the "do it yourself" and licensing approaches.
+A final possibility might be to use your patent as security and raise a loan on it, but unless it's already proving itself in the market - that is, someone is making the products and people are buying them - lenders aren't likely to be very interested, so this possibility is ancillary to the 'do it yourself' and licensing approaches.

 Summary

 Getting a patent granted for your invention is an important first step, which gives you legal protection.
 But it doesn't give you an income, and granting licences to others to work the invention in return for paying you a royalty is a common way to exploit a patent.
-You have to get the terms right, though, and that means negotiating the best possible deal for the parties as well as ensuring that you don't agree anything unlawful.
-Harper James patent attorneys have wide experience of negotiating and drafting patent licences, contact us today and arrange your initial no-obligation consultation.
+You have to get the terms right, though, and that means negotiating the best possible deal for the parties as well as ensuring that you don't agree to anything unlawful.
+Harper James have wide experience of negotiating and drafting patent licences, contact us today and arrange your initial no-obligation consultation.

 About our expert